500Foods/Scripts/tables/tables_developer.md

     for ((j=0; j<COLUMN_COUNT; j++)); do
         local calculation="${CALCULATIONS[$j]}"
         if [[ -n "$calculation" ]]; then
-            debug_log "Processing calculation for column $j: $calculation"

             # Replace column keys with their values
             local calc_expr="$calculation"
             for ((k=0; k<COLUMN_COUNT; k++)); do
                 local key="${KEYS[$k]}"
                 local value=$(jq -r ".${key} // \"0\"" <<<"$row_json")
-                # Only use numeric values
                 if [[ "$value" =~ ^[0-9]+(\.[0-9]+)?$ ]]; then
                     calc_expr=${calc_expr//$key/$value}
                 else